dan-madsen/AzNetworkDiagram/README.md

 ---

 # Flow
 It will loop over any subscriptions available (or those defined as the parameter) and process supported resource types.
 After data is collected, a .PDF, .PNG and/or .SVG file with the diagram will be created.
 For very large environments the PNG format could display a scaling error.
-The .SVG format is editable with Microsoft Visio.
+The .SVG format is editable with Microsoft Visio. **Consult above recommendation.**

 The .DOT settings in the .DOT file try to make the diagram as compact as possible and the ranking tries to keep similar resources ranked accordingly.